indiesquidge/squidgefiles/README.md

   * Under General, fill in "tmux" for "Send text at start" to start tmux for new windows automatically
   * Under Colors, check "Smart Cursor Color"
   * Under Text
-    * check "Italic text allowed" under Text Rendering
-    * check "Draw bold text in bold font" under Text Rendering
+    * check "Italic text allowed" and "Draw bold text in bold font" under Text Rendering
-    * check "Anti-aliased" under Font
+    * check "Anti-aliased" and "Use ligatures" under Font
     * uncheck everything else
   * Under Window
     * Set the settings for "Style" to Fullscreen